GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I'm convinced that about half of what separates the successful entrepreneurs from the non-successful ones is pure perseverance.
-It is so hard.
+> ### By June 1949 people had begun to realize that it was not so easy to get programs right as at one time appeared.
 >
-> ~ *Steve Jobs*
+> ~ *Maurice Wilkes*

 ---
 ## 🏎 Quick Facts